What is Outcomes Based Education (OBE)?

 As I worked my way through the readings detailing the disadvantages about OBE I couldn’t help but feel that these challenges could be outweighed by the advantages of aligning learning outcomes to workplace roles and responsibilities.

 The focus of OBE is to ensure continuity for students are they move through the educational system and into the work place.
 This alignment of education and training is rooted in adult education practices of experiential learning and self-reflection (PIDP 3210 Curriculum Development Course Guide August, 2013).
-This means that I need to create learning outcomes that would engage the adult learner in such a way as to enable them to integrate the concepts, attitude and skills required for the workplace.
+This means that I need to create learning outcomes that will engage the adult learner in such a way as to enable them to integrate the concepts, attitude and skills required for the workplace.
 The learning outcomes would need to clearly state these.

 Assessment practices need to be such that they can produce graduates that “. . . can perform both academically and interpersonally on the job and in the community” PIDP 3210 Curriculum Development Course Guide August, 2013 p 49).
 Assessments need to be relevant and the marking scheme needs to be clear and accurate.